RodZill4/material-maker/doc/_sources/shader_nodes.rst.txt

 ------------

 Most nodes in Material Maker are shader nodes.
-Their outputs are not defined as images, but as shader programs that calculates
+Their outputs are not defined as images, but as shader programs that calculate

 * the color of a pixel from its coordinates for greyscale, color and RGBA outputs